FuryanRasta/wars/tutorials/02_swapper.md

 ### Reserve Token/s

-The reserve tokens are the tokens that accounts will send to the bond in order to mint bond tokens.
+The reserve tokens are the tokens that accounts will send to the war in order to mint war tokens.
 A swapper function has a pair of reserve tokens, which are in fact the tokens that can be swapped for each other.
 In this tutorial, we will use `res` and `rez`.

 Note that in the case of the swapper function, the amount of reserve required to add liquidity to the AMM \(i.e. buy a certain number of `demo` tokens\) will depend on the ratio of the current reserves.
 If the `x` balance is greater, than more `x` tokens will be required, and vice-versa.